infinityplusb/behavioural-cloning/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+[//]: # (Image References)

+[distribution]: ./initial_distribution.png "Distribution"
+[images]: ./image_captures.png "Images"
+[Nvidia]: ./9-layer-ConvNet-model.png "NVidia"

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+This project was to train a car to drive around the track after using a Convolution Neural Network to learn the correct steering patterns.

 We also want you to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
 The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting five files:
+The project includes, amongst other files:
-* model.py (script used to create and train the model)
+* [model.ipynb](./model.ipynb) (notebook used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
+* [drive.py](./drive.py) (unaltered script to drive the car - feel free to modify this file)
-* model.h5 (a trained Keras model)
+* [model.h5](./model.h5) (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* this report writeup file (it's markdown!!)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* [run1.mp4](./run1.mp4) (a video recording of your vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

-The Project
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: